iPieter/RobBERT/README.md

 ```

 # Fine-tuning a model
-In this section we discribe how to use the scripts we provide to finetune models, hopefully this will be general enough to reuse for other tasks.
+In this section we describe how to use the scripts we provide to fine-tune models, hopefully this will be general enough to reuse for other tasks.

 ## Predicting the Dutch pronouns _die_ and _dat_
-We finetune our model on the Dutch [Europarl corpus](http://www.statmt.org/europarl/).
+We fine-tune our model on the Dutch [Europarl corpus](http://www.statmt.org/europarl/).
 You can download it first with:

 ```
 cd data\